bfv/4gl-coding-standards/README.md

 NOT:
 ```
-if (can-find(first order where order.orderdate < today - 10 and lookpu(order.orderstatus, 'open,hold,busy' ) > 0) then
+if (can-find(first order where order.orderdate < today - 10 and lookup(order.orderstatus, 'open,hold,busy' ) > 0) then
     // ...
 ```